Things to Do

 The Country Hearth B&B makes a wonderful home base for your thrifting and antiquing.
 We’re very close to several vintage, antique, and thrift shops here in New Holland, and just over 10 miles (20–25 minutes) from Antiques Capital USA.
 Within a comfortable walk (as long as you don’t buy too much to carry back!) you’ll find: Tannery Antiques and Screaming Lion Antiques (both at 148 East Main Street; 0.5 miles or 10 minute walk).

 Even crowded places like Kitchen Kettle Village in nearby Intercourse, PA, get into the spirit of the season.
-The fall is a wonderful time to plan a trip to Country Hearth B&B and enjoy some of the unique fall activities in New Holland and throughout Lancaster County, PA.
+VIsiting in the fall is an opportunity to enjoy foliage around the countryside and a variety of unique fall activities in New Holland and throughout Lancaster County, PA.
 In October, nearly every roadside stand is bursting at the seams with pumpkins, gourds, and butternut squash for sale.
 Plus, when the nights start to get chilly you’ll be able to enjoy the fireplaces throughout the inn!

 The bright colors of spring quickly fade memories of dreary winter!
 In the spring the world is waking up from winter and the flowers start peeking through.
 It’s a great time to visit New Holland!
 Come to wander the countryside, see a show, or indulge in retail therapy.
 Late winter and spring are when most Amish Mud Sales happen.
 Amish Mud sales have been a tradition since the 1960s.
 These unique events are often hosted by local fire companies.